Aeroluna/LunaCoopMod/README.md

 Fun fact: This bug has existed since Fenix was released.
 This bug was caused by the ability for Carriers to morph into Clolarion, though I genuinely don't understand why it happens or why it affects Karax's Carriers.

+- Changed Void Rays to "look" at their targets.

+thanks Enoki.

 - Increased the arc of Phoenix Graviton Beam from 0 to 360 for commanders.
 - Increased Lurker attack spine animation speed by 75%.
 - Increased Lurker attack impact model scale by 75%.